TravelSizedLions/kleptool-package-manager/K-Space-Translation.md

   Yeah, this way we can build up a graph of candidates, and then the translation process can simply visit each node in the graph.

+  [blizz]
+  Yes!
+Building a candidate graph up front means we can do smarter traversal—maybe even prune dead ends early if a node doesn't look like a real manifest.
+Plus, it gives us a natural way to handle cycles or weirdly linked workspaces: just walk the graph, mark visited, and you're golden.
+Bonus: this structure could help visualize the project's dependency topology for debugging or user review.

+  [jerrod]

+  Mm, interesting use-case.
+I wasn't thinking about visualization.

   [/jerrod]

+  [/blizz]

+  [/jerrod]

   [jerrod]

   Another thought I had: perhaps an initial scan on each file can produce a softmax of candidate dependency manifests?
 Then we can sort on that and iterate through until we can confirm a file is indeed a manifest.

+  [blizz]
+  Ooo, I love this!
+A softmax (or just a probability score) for each file lets us prioritize the most likely manifests first—so we can get early wins and maybe even bail out early if we hit a confidence threshold.
+We could train a lightweight classifier on known manifest structures (AST shape, key names, file location, etc.) and use that to score candidates.
+If a file's score is low, we skip or deprioritize it.
+This could make the scan way faster, especially in big, messy repos.

+  [jerrod]

+  Another model?
+Sounds like more dataset crafting headaches.
+I'd rather not for this case if possible.

   [/jerrod]

   [/blizz]

   [/jerrod]

 ## 5. **Parallelization**